Check out the #asic200 twitter feed! Lots of good stuff will be featured here as the semester progresses.

 Note that there is some weak evidence that twitter use for students can lead to higher course engagement as well as slightly higher GPAs (see Junco et al, 2013.
 The effect of twitter on college student engagement and grades.
 J comput assist learn 27:119-132. link).
 Also note that using the #ASIC200 hashtag can win you some dice during class.

-3. Look over the course outline.
+3. Although we’ll be covering this in the first class, you can take a quick peak at the course outline.
 Everything is pretty much here for you to take a sneak peek at.
 Note that because many of the lectures have been flipped as videos (we did this so that you have lots of in-class time to work on the game assignment), the first few weeks are a bit top heavy in terms of readings and videos to watch.

 4. In fact, if you really want to get a jump on things, you can start watching our flipped video lectures.
 You can get to them by visiting our videos link.
 As well, you can even dig into some of the readings if you’re so inclined.